 For those looking for something with a little more class and style, a luxury sedan is the perfect car.
 These premium cars offer performance, elegance and comfort in an often subtle and understated package.
 Luxury sedans are also hugely practical, with room for the kids or your golf clubs.

-To help you make an informed purchase decision, we’ve produced this comprehensive luxury sedan comparison.
+To help you make an informed purchase decision, we’ve produced a detailed guide to help you compare your options.

 Luxury models often sport larger displacement engines.
 Typically, this isn’t to make the car faster but to create a refined driving experience.
 At highway speeds, the larger engine doesn’t need to work quite as hard, leaving plenty of power in reserve for overtaking.